-Every year in June, the LGBTQ+ community and their allies get together to celebrate Pride Month, which was started to commemorate the 1969 Stonewall rebellion in New York that significantly propelled the modern day gay rights movement.
-In honor of the annual event, we’re taking a look back at seven of the greatest LGBT-themed movies made over the last 20 years, with each of them never failing to pull at our heartstrings.
+Every year in June, the LGBTQIA+ community and their allies get together to celebrate Pride Month, which was originally started to commemorate the 1969 Stonewall rebellion in New York that propelled the modern day gay rights movement forward.
+In honor of the annual event, we’re taking a look back at some of the greatest LGBT-themed movies made over the last 20 years, with each of them never failing to pull at our heartstrings.
 From queer classic Brokeback Mountain to the Sundance hit Call Me By Your Name, continue reading for a list of titles that you should be revisiting this Pride Month.

-While you’re here, check out five of our favorite LGBTQ stars including Lena Waithe and Laverne Cox, who’re using their voices and creativity to make an impact in the entertainment industry and in our society.
+While you’re here, check out five of our favorite LGBTQIA+ stars including Lena Waithe, Laverne Cox and Janet Mock, who’re using their voice and creativity to make an impact in the entertainment industry and in our society.

-Starring Cate Blanchett and Rooney Mara, Carol delves deep into the forbidden love between aspiring photographer Therese Belivet (Mara) and an older woman called Carol Aird (Blanchett) who’s going through a tough divorce from her negligent husband.
-Set in the early 1950s, the movie follows the duo as they develop their friendship and later, a romantic relationship that risks Carol of losing custody of her daughter.
+Starring Cate Blanchett and Rooney Mara, Carol delves deep into the furtive relationship between aspiring photographer Therese Belivet (Mara) and an older woman called Carol Aird (Blanchett) who’s going through a tough divorce from her negligent husband.
+Set in the early 1950s, the movie follows the duo as they develop their friendship and later, romance that risks Carol of losing custody of her daughter.
 The film captures in detail the heart-wrenching moments of love lost and found, as well as the struggles one goes through when trying to come to terms with one’s sexuality.
 Needless to say, the performance of both actresses are absolutely phenomenal.
 Notably, Carol was awarded the Queer Palm prize at the 2015 Cannes Film Festival, which recognizes the treatment of LGBT themes throughout the movie.

 Before the 2016 film Nocturnal Animals, designer Tom Ford actually made his directorial debut in 2009 with the highly acclaimed movie A Single Man.
 Based on the Christopher Isherwood novel of the same title, the cinematic masterpiece revolves around Colin Firth’s character George Falconer, an English professor struggling to cope with the pain of losing his longtime partner Jim – his life is taken by a fatal car accident.
 Whilst coping with depression, George meets a student called Kenny Potter (Nicholas Hoult) who shows interest in him despite conventional standards, and who later plays a significant role in saving George from his suicidal urges.
 It’s definitely not the most lighthearted movie but if you’re looking for stories that deal with overcoming grief after a traumatic loss, you’ll appreciate A Single Man.